 Effective date of the agreement

 The effective date is the date of the beginning of the agreement and the work in question.
-It is an integral part of the document since it clarifies the actual start of the business relationship and contract provisions.
+It clarifies when the business relationship begins and when the contract provisions become active.

 Benefits and liability exclusion

 Establish independent contractor status by clarifying the contractor has no claim to usual employee perks.
 This section of the agreement states the client company does not cover the contractor’s: